-John Herdman (46) earned himself a special place in Canada’s football history when his side beat Jamaica 4-0 in the CONCACAF qualifiers on Monday (March 28).
+John Herdman (46) earned himself a special place in Canada’s football history when his side beat Jamaica 4-0 in the CONCACAF qualifiers in March.

-The win ensured Canada will qualify for the Qatar finals in November.
+The win ensured Canada will qualify for the Qatar finals in Qatar.

 For Herdman, who has taken Canada to 33rd in the FIFA world rankings, it caps an amazing journey since he worked for NZ Football a decade ago, helping design the country’s Whole of Football plan.

 He took over as head coach of the Canadian national side four years ago, when the side was 94th in the FIFA international rankings and considered long-shot contenders for the CONCACAF qualifying group in the World Cup.

 In a remarkable run of success, Herdman’s Canada have thrived in his 40 games in charge and they sit atop the eight-team CONCACAF qualifying group, clear of highly-regarded United States and Mexico who are now scrambling to take the other two qualifying spots.

 So, how did Herdman find the international spotlight after a football journey from his native County Durham, England, via a five-year stint in New Zealand?

 Herdman has publicly acknowledged his failure to make the grade as a player in the UK and he began coaching in his 20s at Northumbria University and as a development coach at Sunderland AFC’s academy.

 In 2001, he moved to New Zealand and in 2003, he landed jobs as Coach Education Manager and Director of Football Development with NZ Football.